maruloop/HogeFO/README.md

 ## Usage

 1. Compile this source
-2. HogeFO.dll and plugin.txt into your voicebank
+2. Move HogeFO.dll and plugin.txt into your voicebank
 3. Open your voicebank in UTAU and click "setup" button
 4. Check hoge.txt in your voicebank